Why Every Company Needs a Fraud Risk Operations Group (FROG)

 That is where a Fraud Risk Operations Group, or FROG, comes in.
 A FROG provides structure and accountability, turning reactive fraud firefighting into a coordinated defense.
 If your company does not have one yet, the best time to start is before you need it.

-What a FROG Really Does
+What a FROG really does

-Signs It’s Time For a FROG
+Signs it's time for a FROG

 If even a few of these sound familiar, your organization is ready for a more coordinated approach.
 A FROG does not need to be large to be effective.
 It simply needs to exist, with a clear mandate and authority to act.